carlospuenteg/The-Place/README.md

+## Description

-## This is my approach to r/place.
+This is my approach to r/place.

+This is an Alpha version, you can just draw locally with the same palette as the one used in r/place.

 # Getting Started with Create React App